prasannavl/prasannavl.com/content/published/2017/11/the-language-journeyman-1.md

 date: 2017-11-22T07:09:32.191Z
 url: 2017/11/the-language-journeyman-1
 tags:
  - Lang
 -->

+# The Language Journeyman: How I learnt (almost) every significant computer language in the last 20 years

 As a kid, during my school days, apart from English, I learnt 3 other languages with frequent alternations due to change of school, Govt. policies (I think), etc - Tamil (my native language), Hindi, and French - all of them half-baked, and now my French completely forgotten.
 But little did I know then - that my mind was preparing itself a template for another set of languages, one that’s spoken through electronics, and computer keyboards.

-> **Note:** This is **part 1 of a 3 part series**: The first 2 focuses largely on a walk down my childhood computing lane, and is a reflection of hopefully authentic understanding I had then.
-So if you’re looking for technical details, you may want to wait for part 3 - in which I hope to focus on my learnings from being a language journeyman, that hopefully helps you in making in the right language choices for the future.
+> **Note:** This focuses largely on a walk down my childhood computing lane, and is a reflection of hopefully authentic understanding I had then.
+So if you’re looking for technical details, you may want to wait for the last part of my article - in which I hope to focus on my learnings from being a language journeyman, that hopefully helps you in making in the right language choices for the future.

 ## THE FIRST DECADE